eingaeph/pip.imbue.hood/README.md

   display and edit text files without further dependencies.
 Construct explanatory html pages stored in tutor.zip.

-  The present work is explicitly not an attempt to fork kilo.c but is intended to support a first reading of kilo.c, while skipping past some details.
   The project wishes to support kilo.c as a preliminary archive of working C idioms.
+The present work is explicitly not an attempt to fork kilo.c but is intended to support a first reading of kilo.c, while allowing skipping past some details.
+The idea arises from the realization that mastering all the details in xterm, etc., is very unwise, not at all laudable.

   Prototype code kilo.c by Salvatore Sanfilippo is hosted at http://github.com/antirez/kilo.